 Epi-PRIMED Metastatic Breast Cancer Trial

-COHORT D IS NOW OPEN FOR IMMEDIATE RECRUITMENT
+COHORT D IS NOW CLOSED FOR RECRUITMENT

 The Study is entitled “Phase Ib Safety and Pharmacokinetics (PK)/ Pharmacodynamics (PD) Study to Determine the Dosage of Abraxane in Combination with Phenelzine Sulfate in Metastatic or Inoperable Locally Advanced Breast Cancer”

-Participates in this multi-centre clinical study will be offered a new combination therapy, comprising the standard of care chemotherapeutic drug Abraxane® (scientific name: nanoparticle albumin-bound paclitaxel) with a second PBS listed drug Nardil® (scientific name: phenelzine sulfate).
+Participates in this multi-centre clinical study were offered a new combination therapy, comprising the standard of care chemotherapeutic drug Abraxane® (scientific name: nanoparticle albumin-bound paclitaxel) with a second PBS listed drug Nardil® (scientific name: phenelzine sulfate).
 Nardil is an antipsychotic drug, which is also known to inhibit LSD1.
 This new combination is designed to test the hypothesis that metastatic disease can be effectively treated with the addition of an LSD1 inhibitor to Abraxane®.